 We started using the hashtag in our posts and as more and more people joined the conversations it felt that the next natural step was to open a shared space where we could bring the conversations together, where we could share experiences, expertise and call for help or support.
 The response was overwhelming.
 In less than 24 hours we’d collected a group of 100 members.
 By midday on Tuesday, May 28, the group had 400 members.
 And more than 1,800 posts, comments and reactions.

 So much useful information was being shared that we decided we needed a place to store everything.
 A place where people could come and search for the lesson plan, link, call to action, that they’d seen in the group.
 And so, here it is.
-The ELT Footprint Blog.
+The ELT Footprint website and blog.

 Please explore the menu and if there’s anything you think we should add or change, please let us know!